DLR-RM/BlenderProc/docs/tutorials/writer.md

 ## Coco Writer

-Via `bproc_writer.write_coco_annotations`, rendered instance segmentations written in the COCO format.
+Via `bproc_writer.write_coco_annotations`, rendered instance segmentations are written in the COCO format.
 Read more about the specifications of this format [here](https://cocodataset.org/#format-data)

 To visualize a frame written in the COCO format, you can use BlenderProcs CLI: